 Many men are uncomfortable speaking with their physician about erectile dysfunction symptoms.
 However, it is important to treat your symptoms as ED can be a warning sign of current or future heart disease.

-ED often happens before coronary artery disease in almost 70 percent of cases.
+ED often happens before coronary artery disease in almost 70% of cases.
 The arteries in the penis are small compared to those in other parts of the body.
 If there is underlying coronary artery disease, these smaller arteries in the penis are affected by atherosclerosis (blocked blood vessels) sooner.

 Diabetes is the second most common cause of erectile dysfunction.
 Half of men with diabetes will experience ED within ten years of their diagnosis.